pgsentinel/pgsentinel/README.md

 In combination with `pg_stat_statements` this extension can also link the session activity with query statistics.

+To get more granular queries statistic `pgsentinel` extension samples the `pg_stat_statements` view:

+ * at the same time it is sampling the active sessions
+ * only for the queryid that were associated to an active session (if any) during the sampling

 `pgsentinel` launches special background worker for gathering the sessions activity.